shankar-sutar77/filemerger/README.md

 2.Uploading large Media to AWS-S3 by splitting into small fragments and merging back to obtain original meida.
 3.React Native App to Upload large media.

 How to run:
-1.Just run redeploy.sh
+1.Just run redeploy.sh for server.
+2.For App goto App directory run react-native on virtual device or android device